The Logic of Cardinality Comparison Without the Axiom of Choice: Urelements and Permutation Models

 \section{Urelements and Permutation Models}

-Another intermediate step in our completeness proofs will be to consider set theory with urelements.\footnote{We use the term urelement rather than the more common atom because we will reserve atom to refer to elements of a Boolean algebra} We use ZFA to refer the Zermelo-Frenkel set theory with urelements.
+Another intermediate step in our completeness proofs will be to consider set theory with urelements.\footnote{We use the term urelement rather than the more common atom because we will reserve atom to refer to elements of a Boolean algebra} We use $\ZFA$ to refer the Zermelo-Frenkel set theory with urelements.
 We will generally use the symbol $A$ to refer to the set of urelements.
-The axioms of ZFA are the same as the axioms of ZF, modified in the natural way to accommodate urelements (e.g., modifying extensionality to apply only to sets and not to urelements).
+The axioms of $\ZFA$ are the same as the axioms of $\ZF$, modified in the natural way to accommodate urelements; for example, modifying extensionality to apply only to sets and not to urelements (see Chapter 4 of \cite{Jech73} for details).

-Our use of urelements will be in the form of permutation models.
+Our use of urelements will be in the form of permutation models (see Definition \ref{def:permutation models}).
 The intuition for these is as follows.
-We begin with a model of ZFA + AC.
+We begin with a model of $\ZFA + \AC$.
 This model contains certain sets which distinguish between the different atoms, for example, the set of all atoms can be split into two disjoint infinite subsets $A = A_1 \sqcup A_2$.
 Now we think of ourselves as being unable to distinguish between different atoms, and we throw away all sets, such as $A_1$ and $A_2$, which can only be defined by distinguishing between atoms.
-Thus we get a submodel of the original model which is a model of ZFA but usually not of AC.
-(Permutation models were originally introduced by Fraenkel to show, about 40 years before Cohen's proof of the independence of the Axiom of Choice for ZF, that the Axiom of Choice was not provable in ZFA.)
+Thus we get a submodel of the original model which is a model of $\ZFA$ but usually not of $\AC$.
+Permutation models were originally introduced by Fraenkel to show, about 40 years before Cohen's proof of the independence of the Axiom of Choice for $\ZF$, that the Axiom of Choice was not provable in $\ZFA$ (see Chapter 4 of \cite{Jech73} for details).

 In the definitions below we will need the cumulative hierarchy $\mc{P}^\alpha(S)$ above a given set $S$, defined inductively as follows